 However, there's no denying that Boa dials are easier to use day-to-day, and can be cinched up with one hand in a matter of seconds.
 You can also adjust a Boa without removing your gloves, while laces require dexterity - worth knowing if you're planning on riding through winter.

 Should my gravel shoes be as stiff as my road shoes?

 When we talk about road shoes, stiffness is often the headline; when the riding surface gets rough that ultra-stiff carbon sole does little to dampen the vibrations coming into the bottom of your foot.
 Take that rough surface and pedal over it for three-plus hours, you'll be about ready to chop your feet off in the pursuit of comfort.

 Gravel shoes aim to find a balance between stiffness and damping; those designed for all-day gravel adventures tend to opt for nylon or carbon-reinforced plates.
-In contrast, the shoes designed for pulling turns at the front of the Dirty Kanza will be full carbon and rate highly on its respective brand's stiffness scale but may not be quite as stiff as their flagship road kicks.
+In contrast, the shoes designed for pulling turns at the front of gravel races will be full carbon and rate highly on their respective brand's stiffness scale but may not be quite as stiff as their flagship road kicks.